How to Measure Your Foot

 - Performance: Proper tension balances power and control.

-- Injury Prevention: Excessive tension can strain the arm and shoulder.
+- Injury Prevention: Too much tension can strain the arm.

-- Racket Safety: Never exceed the racket’s recommended tension.
+- Racket Safety: Never exceed the recommended tension.

-- Plastic Shuttles: Reduce tension by 2–3 lbs compared to feather shuttles.
+- Plastic Shuttles: Reduce tension by 2–3 lbs.

 Final Recommendation